 On 30 October 1940 Nehru was arrested for alleged objectionable speeches under Defence of India Rules.

-On 23 November fifteen of the prisoners led by Subhas Chandra Bose started hunger strike in Presidency jail in Calcutta.
+On 23 November fifteen prisoners led by Subhas Chandra Bose started hunger strike in Presidency jail in Calcutta.

 On Friday night 29 November 1940, Mian Iftikharuddin initiated the Satyagraha movement at Lahore.